 Our plans include:

-The city will also make investments that will increase the overall availability of affordable housing in our city by:
+The city is also making investments that will increase the overall availability of affordable housing in our city by:

 In addition to our efforts to “Accelerate Orlando” investments in homelessness and affordable housing, the city is also allocating funding to support: